epsstan/reladomo-kata/docs/Chaining.md

 | ACC1      | 0       | 2017/1/1 | 2017/1/2 | 2017/1/2 | 9999/1/1 | 2 |
 | ACC1      | 10      | 2017/1/2 | 9999/1/2 | 2017/1/2 | 9999/1/1 | 3 |

 Now, Row 1 contradicts Row 2.
-Row 1 states the balance was $0 from 2017/1/1 to Infinity, whereas Row 2 states the balance was $10 from 2017/1/1 to 2017/1/2.
+Row 1 states the balance was $0 from 2017/1/1 to Infinity, whereas Row 2 states the balance was $0 from only 2017/1/1 to 2017/1/2.
 So we fix Row 1 to indicate that it is no longer valid by updating it's OUT_Z to the current timestamp of 2017/1/2.

+> The key idea here is that we do not **delete rows**.
+We only mutate the timestamp columns as needed

 | Account # | Balance | FROM_Z | THRU_Z |  IN_Z |  OUT_Z |  Row Number |
 | --- | --- | --- | --- | --- | --- | --- |